 Ceremonies will be conducted in the Town of Erin Council Chamber located at 5684 Trafalgar Rd.
 Hillsburgh, ON, by appointment only.

 Contact the Clerk’s Office to book your appointment.
-The prescribed Fee for an Office Service is payable to the Town of Erin and the Fee for a Special Off Site Service is payable to the Clerk.
+The prescribed Fee for an Office Service is payable to the Town of Erin.

 The ceremony will take approximately 30 minutes.
 Plan to arrive at least 15 minutes prior to the ceremony to allow time to review the marriage application form and final details.

-A request for a civil ceremony is to be received at least seven days prior to the date of the ceremony.
+A request for a civil ceremony is to be received at least seven days prior to the date of the ceremony subject to availability.

 - Both parties must be in attendance and provide photo identification